Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Impact of Systematic and Positional Uncertainties

-As discussed in Sec.~\ref{sec:llh_analysis}, the total AGN neutrino fraction $f_{\rm tot}$ is obtained by applying a flux-based extrapolation to the flux-limited likelihood result, as defined in Eq.~(\ref{eq:f_total}).
+As discussed in Sec.~\ref{sec:llh_analysis} and Sec.~\ref{sec:mitigate}, the total AGN neutrino fraction $f_{\rm tot}$ is obtained by applying the flux-threshold and XLF extrapolations to the flux-limited likelihood result, as defined in Eq.~(\ref{eq:f_total}).
 Uncertainties in the XLF-based extrapolation propagate directly into the inferred total AGN neutrino fraction $f_{\rm tot}$.
 In the Monte Carlo framework, this appears as a broadening of the reconstructed $f_{\rm tot}$ distribution, characterized by an increased standard deviation $\sigma_{f_{\rm tot}}$, while the mean remains approximately unbiased.
 We quantify the impact of this effect using the relative uncertainty $\delta$.
 When $\delta > 50\%$, the inference of $f_{\rm tot}$ becomes dominated by XLF systematic uncertainty rather than statistical fluctuations, and the extrapolated AGN contribution is no longer robustly constrained.
-To avoid this regime, we restrict our analysis to flux thresholds $F_{\rm min} < 7\times10^{-13}\,\mathrm{erg\,cm^{-2}\,s^{-1}}$, which corresponds to the stability criterion quantified above, as shown in Figure~\ref{fig:XLF_uncertainty}.
+To avoid this regime, we restrict our analysis to flux thresholds $F_{\rm cut} < 7\times10^{-13}\,\mathrm{erg\,cm^{-2}\,s^{-1}}$, which corresponds to the stability criterion quantified above, as shown in Figure~\ref{fig:XLF_uncertainty}.
 In this range, the selected AGN subset encompasses a substantial fraction of the total XLF-weighted luminosity density, and the extrapolation remains stable against variations in the XLF parameters.

 The second uncertainty arises from the event-by-event variations in the $\sigma_{\rm psf}$.
 In previous sections, we adopted a fixed PSF width $\sigma_{\rm psf}$ for given energy bins, whereas real detectors exhibit a distribution of reconstructed angular uncertainties.
 This variation effectively broadens the signal and background probability density functions used in the maximum-likelihood analysis, thereby reducing sensitivity.
 To quantify this effect, we simulate neutrino samples by assigning to each event a $\sigma_{\rm psf}$ randomly sampled from the detector’s energy-dependent angular resolution distribution.
 We find that the uncertainty induced by event-by-event PSF variations is smaller than that from the XLF-based extrapolation, and therefore does not dominate the total error budget.